Systems and

 Project proposals

-Aim for one printed page, and assume an informed (but not expert) reader.
-Submit your proposal as PDF.
+Aim for 400 words (do not exceed 500), and assume an informed (but not expert) reader.
+Submit your proposal as a public Ed post (not question) in the “Project tracking” category.
 A good project proposal should follow the format of an “extended abstract”, with the following parts (roughly):

 State what the problem is (a good example helps a lot) and (ideally) why it matters.
 Keep it short and to the point: give enough context to understand, but not more.
+Cut out the soaring rhetoric.
 It should be clear from the introduction what it means to solve the problem.

 Summarize what you plan to do: how will you approach the problem?
 What deliverables (artifacts, proofs, ...) will you produce?
 What interesting challenges do you foresee?